 Cromwell Day provides dedicated time and space for reflection and education about diversity, racism and inclusion.
-Through this work, we seek to take individual and community responsibility for our behavior with an awareness of how it furthers and disrupts patterns of structural oppression.
+Through the work of the Office for Equity & Inclusion (OEI), together with campus partners, the college seeks to take individual and community responsibility for our behavior with an awareness of how that behavior furthers and disrupts patterns of structural oppression.

 About Otelia Cromwell

 Born in Washington, D.C., in 1874, Otelia Cromwell was the first of six children born to Lucy McGuinn and John Wesley Cromwell, a journalist, educator and the first African American to practice law with the Interstate Commerce Commission.
-Otelia Cromwell’s life and work were characterized by a deep sense of justice and responsibility toward others, a quality that was reinforced when her mother died in 1886 when Otelia was 12, leaving her in charge of her younger siblings.
+Otelia Cromwell’s life and work were characterized by a deep sense of justice and responsibility toward others.

 After graduating from the Miner Normal School, Otelia Cromwell taught in the Washington, D.C., public schools for several years.
 She transferred to Smith College in 1898 and graduated in 1900.
 She returned to teaching for a number of years and then resumed her education, receiving a master of arts from Columbia University and a doctorate from Yale University in 1926; Cromwell was the first African American woman to receive a Yale doctorate.
 She soon became professor and chair of the department of English language and literature at Miner Teachers College in Washington, D.C.